padloc/padlock-cloud/README.md

 **NOTE**: If you are using a config file, all other flags and environment variables will be ingored.

 ## Security Considerations

+### Running the server without TLS

+It goes without saying that user data should **never** be transmitted over the internet over a non-secure connection.
+If no `--tls-cert` and `--tls-key` options are provided to the `runserver` command, the server will be addressable through plain http.
+You should make sure that in this case the server does **not** listen on a public port and that any reverse proxies that handle outgoing connections are protected via TLS.

 ### Link spoofing and the --host option